hmgoalie35/ComboLock/README.md

 * Generate new combo after hitting back button messes up reset (it doesn't go to 0)

 **Required Binghamton Plagiarism Statement:**

-*"We have done this assignment completely on my own.
-We have not copied it, nor have We given my solution to anyone else.
-Weunderstand that if we are involved in plagiarism or cheating we will have to sign an official form that we have cheated and that this form will be stored in my official university record.
+*"We have done this assignment completely on our own.
+We have not copied it, nor have We given our solution to anyone else.
+We understand that if we are involved in plagiarism or cheating we will have to sign an official form that we have cheated and that this form will be stored in my official university record.
 We also understand that we will receive a grade of 0 for the involved assignment for our first offense and that we will receive a grade of “F” for the course for any additional offense."*